bradfrost/atomic-design/chapter-5.md

 Take the carousel (please!).
 This component is amazingly complex from an organizational standpoint.
 A homepage carousel on an e-commerce website requires input from a myriad of disciplines across the organization.
 Business owners and editorial staff must choose products to be featured in the carousel.
 Copywriters must ensure the copy is effective and stays within the constraints of the design.
 Art directors must ensure the aesthetic design is pleasing and the product photography is legible across every screen size.
 UX designers need to ensure the functionality and controls are intuitive.
 Frontend people need to make sure the component is responsive, accessible, and performant.
 Backend developers need to make sure the component is properly wired up to the backend system.
 You get the idea.

-{% include figure.html src="../images/fpo.png" caption="Walmart carousel example" %}
+{% include figure.html src="../images/content/walmart-carousel.png" caption="A homepage carousel on a site like Walmart requires input from many different disciplines and stakeholders.
+A style guide can help gather those different perspectives under one roof." %}

 A well-crafted style guide can help manage all these moving parts and ensure the many perspectives that influence each pattern are properly documented in the style guide.
 Make the pattern library accessible to every discipline, and think about how to make it easy and inviting for different disciplines to contribute to the documentation.